 In China, however, there is no currently effective law or regulation providing patent term extension, patent linkage, or data exclusivity (referred to as regulatory data protection).
 Therefore, a lower-cost generic drug can emerge onto the market much more quickly.
 Chinese regulators have set forth a framework for integrating patent linkage and data exclusivity into the Chinese regulatory regime, as well as for establishing a pilot program for patent term extension.
 The Economic and Trade Agreement Between the United States of America and the People's Republic of China announced in January 2020 (the "Trade Agreement") also provides for patent linkage systems and patent term extension systems.
 To be implemented, this framework will require adoption of legislation and regulations.
-To date, the NMPA has issued several draft implementing regulations in this regard for public comment but no regulations have been formally issued, and these concepts were not included in the revised Drug Administration Law that became effective on December 1, 2019 and contains significant other changes to the drug regulatory landscape in China.
+On July 3, 2020, the Standing Committee of the NPC published a draft amendment to the PRC Patent Law.
+The draft amendment contains both patent term extension and patent linkage.
+It is unclear when the draft amendment will be adopted.
+Furthermore, several important provisions of the draft amendment are still ambiguous, leading to uncertainty about their scope and implementation.
 These factors result in weaker protection for us against generic competition in China than could be available to us in the United States until the relevant implementing regulations for extension, patent linkage, or data exclusivity are put into effect officially in China.